- About Us

 Our Veteran Volunteer Coordinators:

-Our “We Honor Veterans” Program is led by Marti Barbour, volunteer coordinator at Hospice of the Valley in Glenwood Springs, Colorado and Gail Britt who works out of Hospice of the Valley in Edwards, Colorado.
+Our “We Honor Veterans” Program is led by Pauli Hayes, volunteer coordinator at Hospice of the Valley in Glenwood Springs, Colo.

 Our Volunteer Veterans: